Experts in Financial Services Regulation

 What It Takes

-Shelf charters are not shortcuts—they require a strong organizing team, credible business plan and regulatory alignment, management, governance, and compliance plans.
-Applicants should expect to satisfy certain traditional bank charter requirements as well:
+Shelf charters are not shortcuts.
+Gaining regulatory approval will still require a strong organizing team, credible business plan and regulatory alignment, management, governance, and compliance plans, among other things.

 • A qualified board and management team